 The Loan Fund offers several different certificates for purchase and is defined as Debt Securities.
 A debt security is any debt instrument that can be bought or sold between two parties with defined terms, such as rate of interest, maturity dates and amount of purchase.
 Treasury bills, Government bonds, corporate bonds, CD's, municipal bonds, preferred stock and collateralized securities are all types of debt securities.
 While debt securities are considered safer than equities, they are slightly more risky than cash.
 The safety reserved in debt securities is in having the principal returned upon the maturity date.

-ELF savings accounts (demand accounts) have no expressed maturity date and may be withdrawn from or deposited to at any time without penalty.
+ELF savings certificates have no expressed maturity date and may be withdrawn from or increased at any time without penalty.
 Savings certificates carry a minimum investment of $50.00.

 Fixed Rate Certificates